Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas Tech Stats and Trends

-- Texas Tech has played 11 games, with five wins against the spread.
+- In Texas Tech's 11 games this year, it has five wins against the spread.

-- The Red Raiders have been underdogs by 14.5 points or more one time this year and have not covered the spread once.
+- This year, the Red Raiders are winless ATS when entering a game as an underdog of 14.5 points or more.

-- Texas Tech's games this year have hit the over on five of 11 set point totals (45.5%).
+- Texas Tech's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- Texas Tech is 4-4 against the spread and 5-3 overall when the team amasses over 346.5 yards.
+- Texas Tech is 4-4 against the spread and 5-3 overall when the team piles up over 346.5 yards.

 - The Red Raiders have 18 turnovers this season, equal to the number of takeaways for the Bears.